 2 Formerly referred to the Workers’ Compensation and Assistance Act 1981 the short title of which was changed to the Workers’ Compensation and Rehabilitation Act 1981 by the Workers’ Compensation and Assistance Amendment Act 1990 s.
 5. The reference was changed under the Reprints Act 1984 s.
 7(3)(gb).

-3 Repealed by the Nurses Act 1992.

-4 On the date as at which this compilation was prepared, the Nurses and Midwives Act 2006 s.
-114, which gives effect to Sch.
-3, had not come into operation.
-It reads as follows:

-“

-114. Consequential amendments

-Schedule 3 sets out consequential amendments.

-”.

-Schedule 3 cl.
-1 reads as follows:

-“

-Schedule 3 — Consequential amendments

-[s.
-114]

-1. Blood Donation (Limitation of Liability) Act 1985 amended

-(1) The amendments in this clause are to the Blood Donation (Limitation of Liability) Act 1985.

-(2) Section 11(1)(e) is amended by deleting “Nurses Act 1968 as a general nurse” and inserting instead —

-“ Nurses and Midwives Act 2006 as a registered nurse ”.

-”.